About the Program

 Applicants submit their medical/health professional school application over a year in advance of when they would matriculate.
-For example, those submitting a medical school application in June 2017 are applying to start medical school in Fall 2018.
+For example, those who submit a medical school application in June 2019 are applying to start medical school in Fall 2020.
 The timeline for applying to medical/health professional school is very different from applying to college.
 Depending on the health profession, applications can be submitted starting in late spring or early summer, and are processed and reviewed on a rolling basis.
 For this reason, admissions data support that it is critical to apply early in the application cycle.

-Students who wish to enter medical school directly after graduating from UC Berkeley apply in June after their junior year.
+Students who wish to enter medical school directly after graduating from UC Berkeley apply around June 1, immediately following their junior year.
 Nationally, and at UC Berkeley, most applicants now apply to medical school at the end of their senior year, having completed their prerequisites, taken the MCAT, gained meaningful experience, and developed relationships (for letters of recommendation) over their full four years at UC Berkeley.
 Because of the application timeline, these applicants have one "gap year" between graduating from UC Berkeley in May and starting medical school the following fall.
-Approximately one-third of medical school applicants will take more than one gap year.
+Some medical school applicants will take more than one gap year.
 Often, these applicants have accepted a research position that sought a two-year commitment or have participated in other meaningful educational or employment opportunities, such as Teach for America or fellowship programs.

 Medical/health professional school admissions are selective, and the application process is both cost- and time-intensive.
 Students (and alumni) are advised to apply when their application is at its strongest.
 Pre-health advisers are available to meet with students throughout their undergraduate career at UC Berkeley (and beyond), including to explore future application timing, assess readiness for an upcoming application cycle, and seek feedback on application materials.